-Special considerations
+Special Considerations

 Email header format is important.
-Name normalization recognizes many different email header formats, but it sometimes fails to extract aliases correctly if they are delimited by commas instead of semicolons (;).
-Consider replacing commas with semicolons in the To, CC, and BCC fields before running the name normalization if you know those fields use commas to separate multiple recipients.
+While the name normalization process recognizes many different email header formats, it can sometimes fail to extract aliases correctly when they are delimited by commas rather than semicolons (;).
+Consider updating To, Cc, or Bcc fields before running the name normalization if you know those fields use commas to separate multiple recipients.